TripSage/TripSage/README.md

 This tutorial also covers Django.</br>
 </br>
 ## How to Run: </br>
-Navigate to the folder TripSage, this is the Django project. </br>
+Clone the git repository to the desired folder location on your system Navigate to the folder TripSage.
+This is the Django project. tripHome is the application for the project.
+A project can have multiple applications. </br>
 Run on the command line: </br>
 python manage.py runserver </br>
 </br>